rewardenv/reward/docs/environments/types.md

 * Redis (disabled by default)

 In order to achieve a well performing experience on macOS and Windows, files in the webroot are synced into the container using a Mutagen sync session except `wp-content/uploads` which remains mounted using a delegated mount.

+#### Generic PHP

+The `generic-php` environment type contains nginx, php-fpm, php-debug, database (and an optional redis) containers.

+Using this type, you will get a more generic development environment, with just serving the files from the current directory.

+It is useful for any other PHP frameworks and raw PHP development.

+#### Local

+The `local` environment type does nothing more than declare the `docker-compose` version and label the project network so Reward will recognize it as belonging to an environment orchestrated by Reward.

+When this type is used, a `.reward/reward-env.yml` may be placed in the root directory of the project workspace to define the desired containers, volumes, etc needed for the project.
+An example of a `local` environment type being used can be found in the [m2demo project](https://github.com/davidalger/m2demo).

+Similar to the other environment type's base definitions, Reward supports a `reward-env.darwin.yml`, `reward-env.linux.yml` and `reward-env.windows.yml`

 #### Commonalities